Fudenberg-Research-Group/Ab-trapping/README.md

 - **`notebooks/result_visualization.ipynb`** – Jupyter notebook for visualizing and analyzing simulation results.
 - **`notebooks/utils.jl`** - Utils functions for the simulation and visualization codes.
 - **`data/parameters.json`**:
+  Contains the varied parameters between different simulations in JSON format.
+Can locate the parameters by name of figures, for example, Fig_2b1: the first figure in Figure 2b in the draft.
+- **`data/fixed_parameters.json`**:
-  Contains the simulation parameters in JSON format.
+  Contains the fixed simulation parameters through all simulations in JSON format.

 ## ⚙️ Installation & Dependencies